Block on Iowa’s strict abortion law can be appealed, state Supreme Court says

 Abortion remains legal in Iowa up to 20 weeks of pregnancy while the new law is on hold.

 Reynolds is asking the state Supreme Court to override the lower court’s ruling and allow the law to go back into effect.
+The full court considered Reynolds’ application for appeal, but a spokesperson declined to say whether all the justices will also consider the appeal itself.

+A justice’s recusal led to a rare 3-3 decision in June and left the block intact on the nearly identical 2018 law, prompting Reynolds to call the special session.
+The 2018 law was passed despite state and federal court decisions at the time, including Roe, that affirmed a woman’s constitutional right to abortion.
+Both courts reversed those decisions last year.

 The state Supreme Court can rule on the temporary injunction alone, or it can decide to fast-forward a decision on merits of the law itself.